s3ql/s3ql/rst/man/ctrl.rst

 cachesize
   Changes the cache size of the file system.
-This action requires an additional argument that specifies the new cache size in kB, so the complete command line is::
+This action requires an additional argument that specifies the new cache size in KiB, so the complete command line is::

    s3qlctrl [options] cachesize <mountpoint> <new-cache-size>